-Brewing coffee with a phin filter will take around 4 to 5 minutes.
+Brewing coffee with a phin will take around 4 to 5 minutes.
 It depends on the grind you use.
 The water passes quicker through a coarser grind, resulting in a tasteless coffee.

 A too fine grind ends up a mud-like mixture.
 The perfect grind takes a maximum of 5 minutes per cup.

-If your phin filter drips too fast, it’s due to a coarser grind.
+If your phin drips too fast, it’s due to a coarser grind.
 Again, this is simply the water passing through the grounds and not releasing any flavor.

 Use medium to medium-fine coffee grounds.
 If you’re unsure, a safe bet is a pre-ground coffee like Cafe Du Monde.

-Generally, you can use a phin filter to brew tea.
+Generally, you can use a phin to brew tea.
 However, tea brews best using an immersion method.
 Therefore, a French press would be a better choice.